Code duello

 A code duello is a set of rules for a one-on-one combat, or duel.
 Codes duello regulate dueling and thus help prevent vendettas between families and other social factions.
-They ensure that non-violent means of reaching agreement be exhausted and that harm be reduced, both by limiting the terms of engagement and by providing medical care.
+They ensure that non-violent means of reaching agreement are exhausted and that harm is reduced, both by limiting the terms of engagement and by providing medical care.
 Finally, they ensure that the proceedings have a number of witnesses.
 The witnesses could assure grieving members of factions of the fairness of the duel, and could help provide testimony if legal authorities become involved.

 From the Roman Empire to Middle Ages

 In Rome, the most famous duel was fought between three Horatii brothers and three Curiatii brothers, respecting precise rules during the 7th century BC.
 Marc Antony and Octavian also challenged each other to a duel which never came to fruition.
 The Lombards had dueling rituals too, often controlled by local judges.
 The Norse sagas give accounts of the rules of dueling in the Viking Age holmganga.
-The 1409 Flos Duellatorum of Italy is the earliest example of an actual code duello in Europe.
-Fechtbücher of Hans Talhoffer and other fifteenth century masters give rules for judicial duels and "tournament rules" with varying degrees of detail.
+The 1409 AD 'Flos Duellatorum' of Italy is the earliest example of an actual code duello in Europe.
+Fechtbücher of Hans Talhoffer and other fifteenth century masters give rules for judicial duels and "tournament rules", with varying degrees of detail.